 Participants will receive a stipend as support for their living and other expenses during this educational experience.
 Stipend rates are determined by CDC officials, and are based on the participant’s educational level.
 Stipends for faculty participants will be based upon their regular university salary.

-Stipends for all ORISE participants are paid monthly and will be received on the last business day of the month.
+Stipends for most ORISE participants are paid monthly and will be received on the final business day of the month.